romene/Naturaily-netlify/_services/react-js-development.md

         malfunction as soon as possible.
       link: /project/lvcloud
 blog-head: React.js is cool!
 Check out our blog
-blog-desc: Our Vue developers share their knowledge and experience on our blog.
+blog-desc: Our JavaScript developers share their knowledge and experience on our blog.
 competences:
   - tech-name: PWA
   - tech-name: Vue